-We’re proud to be launching Borneo as one of our new destinations for 2020, and we already know this will be the number one question on the lips of every wildlife enthusiast – because it’s on ours as well.
+The number one question on the lips of every wildlife enthusiast planning to visit Borneo.
 More important however, is this: where across all of Borneo’s vast, steamy rainforests can you see orangutans ethically?

 Nature’s ecosystems are breathtakingly fragile, and it only takes a generation or two of irresponsible tourism to lose precious species and habitats forever.
 So, in the interests of not doing that, and instead leaving a very pretty and vibrant world for our grandchildren, here are the top spots to spot those beautiful, gangly orange chaps in their country of origin.

 Along the Kinabatangan River

 The Kinabatangan River snakes through over 350 miles of Borneo’s northeast.
 Famed throughout Asia as one of the very best locations for viewing wildlife, an excursion down the river can bear incredible fruit for eagle-eyed visitors.